-Cal.
-NORML Legislative Goals
+Cal NORML Legislative Goals

-- Stop unwarranted use of urine testing for marijuana on the job and for pain patients
+- Stop unwarranted use of urine testing for marijuana on the job and for pain patients and mothers.

 - Encourage licensing of small businesses, nonprofits, and agricultural co-ops so as to discourage monopolization and ownership concentration by large-scale, big-money interests